rust-lang/rustc-dev-guide/src/appendix/glossary.md

 #### codegen

 The code to translate MIR into LLVM IR.
+Short for "code generation".

 #### codegen unit